CiscoDevNet/opendaylight-setup/docs/tutorial/README.md

 1. USB stick with preconfigured VM image are available.
 Please get it from one of the instructors or ask around

-2. Mount the USB stick and copy the preconfigured VM image (name TBD)
+2. Mount the USB stick and copy the preconfigured VM image **ODLSummit.ova**

 3. Once the copy is done, unmount the stick and pass it around to others who need it